 Eligible Recipients

-Local, state, tribal, and federal government entities are all eligible recipients, including partnerships and joint ventures, corporations and trusts, and Clean Water and Drinking Water State Revolving Fund programs.
+Local, state, and tribal government entities are all eligible recipients, as well as partnerships and joint ventures, corporations and trusts, and Clean Water and Drinking Water State Revolving Fund programs.

 Approx Annual Funding Amount